 You can also have same IP address for both the name servers.

-In case your website (example.com) is hosted on a different web hosting account (other than reseller, vps, dedicated you are setting name servers for), you also need to add two A records in DNS Management of domain name of this Child Name Server, thus binding the NS to the IP Address.
+In case your website (example.com) is hosted on a different web hosting account (other than reseller, vps, or dedicated for which you are setting name servers for), you also need to add two A records in DNS Management of domain name of this Child Name Server, thus binding the NS to the IP Address.